Foxi3/kb-uplexa/content/uplexa_ecosystem/1-utility_node.md

 ---
-title: "Utility Nodes (PoS)"
+title: "Utility Node (PoS)"
-metaTitle: "How-To for uPlexa Utility Nodes"
+metaTitle: "uPlexa | Utility Node - Info & Guides"
-metaDescription: "Details info and guides how to install and use uPlexa Utility Nodes"
+metaDescription: "Details info and guides how to install and use uPlexa Utility Node"
 ---

 | ⚠️ TESTNET STAGE 🛠  |
 |---------------------|